Art & Art History

 ART 4346.
 GRAPHICS: PORTFOLIO PREPARATION.
 3 Hours.

 This course concentrates on the creation, development, and evaluation of the graphic design portfolio.
 Course work will include advanced level conceptual assignments and various methods of presentation.
-May be repeated for credit.
-Lab fee: $50.
 Prerequisite: ART 3355 and ART 4355 with grades of B or better, or permission of the instructor.

 ART 4347.
 PUBLICATION DESIGN.
 3 Hours.

 Philosophy, concepts, and structures of magazine and book design.
-May be repeated for up to six hours credit.
 Prerequisite: ART 2354 and ART 2355.

 ART 4348.
 INFORMATION VISUALIZATION.
 3 Hours.

-This course is an exploration of the graphic visualization and representation of data driven information sets to achieve insights into the cognitive and perceptive complexities of the world around us.
-Course may be repeated for credit.
-The previous title of this course was Interactive Design.
-Prerequisite: ART 2304.
+This course is an exploration of the graphic visualization and representation of data driven information sets through the crafting of infographics and varied visual solutions to achieve insights into the cognitive and perceptive complexities of the world around us.
+Prerequisite: ART 2355.

 ART 4349.
 ADVANCED CINEMA PRODUCTION (ACP): VIDEO ART & NEW GENRES.
 3 Hours.